 Under Alternative 1, mining and development of locatable, leasable, and salable minerals would not be allowed within the proposed boundary of B-17.
-There would be no significant effects to the public outside of the proposed withdrawal boundary.
+There would be no significant impacts on mineral resource development outside of the proposed withdrawal boundary.

-Other than potentially requiring the use of raw materials and temporarily increasing traffic, construction activities would not be anticipated to affect mining activities on adjoining lands.
+Other than potentially requiring the use of raw materials (e.g., sand, clay, copper) and temporarily increasing traffic, construction activities would not be anticipated to affect mining activities on adjoining lands.
 Any potential consumption of raw materials would be minimal.